- For Students

 Revised course requirements approved by the University Graduate Council, September 19, 2019.

 Around the finalization of course work, the student will officially request a member from the ethnomusicology area to serve as major professor, register for thesis hours with that professor, and put together an advisory committee.
 The student must fill in the Designation of Advisory Committee Form, seek the appropriate signatures, and file it with the Office of Graduate Studies.
 This committee will oversee the writing of the student’s thesis.
-This committee is typically comprised of three faculty members, including the major professor, a representative of the student’s minor/related field, and at least one additional member (usually is a second ethnomusicologist).
+This committee is typically comprised of three faculty members, approved by the major professor.

 The composition of the committee could be revised at any time by means of the same form.
 In communication with the major professor and the committee, the student will select a thesis topic, write a thesis proposal and submit it to your committee chair for approval by the committee and ethnomusicology faculty in a timely manner.
 The Thesis and Dissertation Guidelines provide specific guidelines for this process.

 Before the degree is granted, the candidate must pass an oral defense of the thesis.
-This examination will be scheduled after the text has been completed and accepted by the major professor, and before the last day for filing dissertations in the College of Music Graduate Office, as announced in the academic calendar.
+The oral defense may be scheduled in the fall or spring semesters no sooner than three weeks after a complete draft of the thesis has been approved by the major professor and submitted to the advisory committee.
+Requests for summer or winter term defenses must be approved by the full advisory committee.
 The examination may be taken no more than three times.

 As an alternative to the thesis requirement in ethnomusicology, graduate students may write two research essays.
 If you choose the two-paper option, you must enroll in MUGC 5930 for two semesters.
 The Master's Two-Paper Option Proposal Form must be completed and submitted to the Division Chair for approval to begin the process.
 Each essay must have a different advisor, and will be evaluated by a committee of three faculty members: the advisor of paper #1, who will also serve as the instructor of record and Committee Chair; the advisor of paper #2, and a third faculty member.
 One essay must be a revised and extended research paper generated in a 5000- or 6000-level ethnomusicology class.
 The other paper may either be from a graduate class or be an independent project.
 Both papers must be on substantially different topics in the field of ethnomusicology.
 The committee evaluates both essays, determines what revisions or expansions are needed, and determines when they are ready to be defended, at which time the papers are either approved, approved with revisions, or not approved.